USS Coral Sea (CV-43): Vietnam and operations in the 1960s to early 1970s

 Operation Pocket Money, the mining campaign against principal North Vietnamese ports, was launched 9 May 1972.
 Early that morning, an EC-121 aircraft took off from Da Nang Air Base to provide support for the mining operation.
 A short time later, Kitty Hawk launched 17 ordnance-delivering sorties against the Nam Định railroad siding as a diversionary air tactic.
-Poor weather, however, forced the planes to divert to secondary targets at Thanh and Phu Qui.
+Poor weather, however, forced the planes to divert to secondary targets.
 Coral Sea launched three A-6A Intruders and six A-7E Corsair II aircraft loaded with naval mines and one EKA-3B Skywarrior in support of the mining operation directed against the outer approaches to Haiphong Harbor.
 The mining aircraft departed the vicinity of Coral Sea timed to execute the mining at precisely 09:00 local time to coincide with President Richard M. Nixon's public announcement in Washington that naval mines had been seeded.
 The Intruder flight led by the CAG, Commander Roger E. Sheets, was composed of Marine Corps aircraft from VMA-224 and headed for the inner channel.
 The Corsairs, led by Commander Leonard E. Giuliani and made up of aircraft from VA-94 and VA-22, were designated to mine the outer segment of the channel.
 Each aircraft carried four MK52-2 mines.
 Captain William R. Carr, USMC, the bombardier/navigator in the lead plane, established the critical attack azimuth and timed the naval mine releases.
 The first mine was dropped at 08:59 and the last of the field of 36 mines at 09:01.
 Twelve mines were placed in the inner harbor and the remaining 24 in the outer.
 All mines were set with 72-hour arming delays, thus permitting merchant ships time for departure or a change in destination consistent with the President's public warning.
 It was the beginning of a mining campaign that planted over 11,000 MK36 type destructor and 108 special Mk 52-2 mines over the next eight months.
 It is considered to have played a significant role in bringing about an eventual peace arrangement, particularly since it so hampered the enemy's ability to continue receiving war supplies.